AFA National Convention | 2026 Candidates

 Bill Harding

 Bill Harding, El Segundo, Calif., an AFA Life Member, has held numerous AFA positions including president of AFA’s Schriever Chapters, helping lead the chapter to be named AFA’s Outstanding Large Chapter in 2022, and co-chair of AFA’s Space Working Group (SWG) for more than two years.
-He currently hold the position of National Director, at Large.
+He currently holds the position of National Director, at Large.
 The Space Working Group was instrumental in providing AFA leadership with insight into space issues and influencing the ultimate rebranding of AFA to the Air & Space Forces Association.
 Harding served in the Air Force for 28 years and currently works as an independent consultant, continuing to prioritize AFA volunteer service because he believes in the mission.

 Mark “Buster” Douglas